 Most military bases have a variety of full-time or hourly daycare centers for military working parents.
-The benefit is access as they are near work typically and needs based pricing.
+The benefit is access, as they are near work typically and offer needs-based pricing.
 The costs of these are based on a family's total income, not just the service member's paygrade.
-In the event that the military base (or are not stationed near a large base), the military will help fund the costs of civilian operated day care for children at daycare programs that are part of the local military network
+In the event that the military base (or are not stationed near a large base), the military will help fund the costs of civilian operated daycare for children at daycare programs that are part of the local military network

 Single Parents and Military Couples with Children

-While the military no longer allows single parents to enlist, if one becomes a single parent while in the military, due to death of a spouse, separation/divorce, adoption, etc., or a military couple has children, the military will not force them to separate from the service, as long as they meet the family care requirements of DOD and the various related service regulations.
+While the military no longer allows single parents to enlist, if one becomes a single parent while in the military, due to death of a spouse, separation, divorce, or adoption, or if a military couple has children, the military will not force them to separate from the service, as long as they meet the family care requirements of DOD and the various related service regulations.
 In a nutshell, that means such members must have a "family care plan."

 Family Care Plans